nrwl/nx/docs/nx-cloud/private/standalone.md

 ## Migration guide from `nxprivatecloud/nxcloud` to `nxprivatecloud/single-image`

-If you are currently running `nxprivatecloud/nxcloud`, the older version of our Docker image, it is not being maintained anymore.
+The old version of our Docker image, `nxprivatecloud/nxcloud`, is no longer being maintained.
 This section will explain how to migrate to the new standalone image, `nxprivatecloud/single-image`.

-The main changes between the old image and the new one, is that the new one cannot run Mongo anymore.
+Unlike `nxprivatecloud/nx-cloud`, the `nxprivatecloud/single-image` container does not come with MongoDB included.
 This makes for a much simpler image, based on Alpine (and not Ubuntu), with less chances for security vulnerabilities.
-It does require you to connect to an external Mongo instance, however.
+However, it does require you to connect to an external Mongo instance.
 Below we'll cover the two possible migration scenarios.

 #### You are connecting to an external Mongo instance